eccentricdevotion/TARDIS/item_displays.md

 ## Placing / breaking

+You can place TARDIS custom blocks like any other block... except for lights

+Usually when trying to place a block onto one of a light block's faces the Interaction entity gets in the way, to get around this:

+* Place the block while sneaking - like if placing onto any other interactable block e.g. furnace.
+   - the plugin will place a block on _top_ of the light block when you right-click it, as we can't detect which face of an Interaction entity is clicked.
+   - the block will be rotated to face you if necessary (e.g. a furnace will face the player placing the block)
+   - it is not able to place it on the side of the light you clicked on
+   - it cannot place things like upside down stairs (they will always be placed right-way up)
-You can place TARDIS custom blocks like any other block... except when trying to place a block onto one of a light block's faces (the Interaction entity gets in the way) - place a block somewhere else and then place a block against that to that one have blocks adjacent to a light block.
+* to get around the above limitations, place a block somewhere else and then place a block against that one to have blocks next to or under a light block.

 As these custom blocks are actually entities, interacting and breaking them is different to regular blocks.